Jannatul18Mim/Quiz_App/flutter_installation.md

 ## 🛠️ Step 3: Android Toolchain & Licenses
 Before building apps, you must accept the Android licenses.
-1. Open your terminal (CMD or PowerShell).
+1. Open your terminal (CMD or PowerShell) or VS code.
 2. Run the following command:
    ```bash
    flutter doctor --android-licenses